cesar-magana/cesar-magana/README.md

 ![](https://komarev.com/ghpvc/?username=cesar-magana)

 I am a Research Engineer at Continental Automotive.
 I live in Mexico between the cities of Guadalajara and Queretaro.
 I am a former student of Mathematics at Universidad de Guanajuato and Computer Science at CIMAT.
+Previously worked as a freelancer and Software Engineer for TCS, Morgan Stanley, Abstra and CIMAT.

 - 🔭 I’m currently working on Neural Networks Robustness and Responsible AI
 - 🌱 I’m currently learning Explainable AI.